FAQ

 Does getting certified cost money?

 No — you can get fully certified without spending a dime!
-However, do keep in mind that many green home/transportation investments pay themselves off and ultimately save you money over time.
+Although some checklist actions may have an upfront cost, keep in mind that many green home/transportation investments pay themselves off and ultimately save you money over time.
 Be sure to check out our resource library to learn more!

 How do I get certified?